Cardiology located in Sunnyvale, TX

 Because it shows how your heart performs under different conditions, an exercise stress test can be an effective diagnostic tool for:

-It can also help Dr. Maddukuri, Dr. Mallick, and Dr. Moore see if any procedures you’ve had to improve your heart health have been effective and can help them provide more accurate predictions of heart attacks and other cardiac conditions.
+It can also help Dr. Maddukuri, and Dr. Moore see if any procedures you’ve had to improve your heart health have been effective and can help them provide more accurate predictions of heart attacks and other cardiac conditions.

 An exercise stress test is both a diagnostic and preventive tool.
 It’s an excellent way to understand your heart better so you can take the right steps, as recommended by the expert cardiologists at Sunnyvale Cardiology, to keep it in top health.